wp-plugins/prosperent-suite/trunk/README.txt

 == Changelog ==

+= 2.1.8 =
+* Squashed bug in product insert

 = 2.1.7 =
-* Fixed bug in Product Inserter for all pages/posts (had annonymous function that required php5.3)
+* Fixed bug in Product Inserter for all pages/posts (had anonymous function that required php5.3)

 = 2.1.6 =
 * AutoLinker now works for images (Highlight the image like you word to link a phrase and press the autolink button)